 London stocks hammered as Britain records first virus death

+London's banking sector has been the third-biggest decliner this week, behind auto parts and travel and leisure stocks, as the epidemic wreaked havoc on supply chains and forced some European companies to evacuate offices.
+Britain said an older person with underlying health problems had succumbed to the virus on Thursday, while the number of infections jumped to 115.
+The disease has now killed over 3,000 people worldwide.

+The resulting hit to business activity has prompted sharp cuts to global economic growth forecasts for the year, while the market's fear gauge marked its sharpest jump on record in this quarter.
+Underlining the panic over the threat of economic disruption, cinema operator Cineworld slid 5% despite saying it had not observed any significant impact on its movie theatre admissions.

-The domestically focussed mid-cap index was down 1.9%.
-Cruise operator Carnival dropped 4.2% to its lowest level since 2012, a day after its Grand Princess ocean liner was barred from returning to its home port of San Francisco on virus fears.
+The wider travel sector index fell 2.8%, bringing its total declines for the week to over 9%, as airlines and cruise operators continued to slump on crippled travel demand.
+Cruise operator Carnival hit its lowest level since 2012 and was among the top decliners on the FTSE 100, a day after its Grand Princess ocean liner was barred from returning to its home port of San Francisco on virus fears.

-Britain said an older person with underlying health problems had succumbed to the flu-like virus on Thursday, while the number of infections jumped to 115.
-In company news, drug maker AstraZeneca fell 1% after it said its treatment for a form of bladder cancer failed to meet the main goal of improving overall survival in patients in a late-stage study.
+Among other stocks, insurer Aviva Plc fell 2% after saying it would exit from Indonesia by selling its entire stake in joint venture PT Astra Aviva Life to its partner in the operation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)